 This book has been withdrawn from sale in Victoria while Cardinal Pell faces charges of historical sexual abuse in that state.
-A committal mention hearing is scheduled to begin on 6 October 2017.

 George Pell is the most polarising religious leader Australia has had in recent decades, certainly since Daniel Mannix – perhaps since Samuel Marsden.
 For most of his career he has been loathed or adored for his sternly inflexible defence of a Catholic orthodoxy predating the second Vatican Council, his robust and sometimes courageous interaction with opponents inside and outside the church, his relentless determination to crush dissent and doubt, often felt as bullying by those responsible to him, and his fierce ambition.